aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    |Subnet address range|**10.0.3.0/24**|

 1. Within the Bastion session to **az140-dc-vm11**, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Network security groups** and, on the **Network security groups** blade, select the security group in the **az140-11-RG** resource group.

 1. On the network security group blade, in the vertical menu on the left, in the **Settings** section, click **Properties**.

 1. On the **Properties** blade, click the **Copy to clipboard** icon on the right side of the **Resource ID** textbox.

    > **Note**: The value should resemble the format `/subscriptions/de8279a3-0675-40e6-91e2-5c3728792cb5/resourceGroups/az140-11-RG/providers/Microsoft.Network/networkSecurityGroups/az140-cl-vm11-nsg`, although the subscription ID will differ.
 Record it since you will need it in the next task.

 ### Task 2: Create a Azure Virtual Desktop host pool by using PowerShell

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to sign in to your Azure subscription:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to sign in to your Azure subscription:

    ```powershell
    Connect-AzAccount
    ```

 1. When prompted, provide the credentials of the user account with the Owner role in the subscription you are using in this lab.

+     * Email/Username: <inject key="AzureAdUserEmail"></inject>

+     * Password: <inject key="AzureAdUserPassword"></inject>

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the Azure region hosting the Azure virtual network **az140-adds-vnet11**:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the Azure region hosting the Azure virtual network **az140-adds-vnet11**:

    ```powershell
    $location = (Get-AzVirtualNetwork -ResourceGroupName 'az140-11-RG' -Name 'az140-adds-vnet11').Location
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create a resource group that will host the host pool and its resources:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create a resource group that will host the host pool and its resources:

    ```powershell
    $resourceGroupName = 'az140-24-RG'
    New-AzResourceGroup -Location $location -Name $resourceGroupName
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create an empty host pool:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create an empty host pool:

    ```powershell
    $hostPoolName = 'az140-24-hp3'